camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

   <tr>
     <td>
         <a href="#use-scripts-as-inputoutput-parameters">
-          All Tasks, All Events, Transaction, Subprocess and Connector
+          All Tasks, All Events, Transactions, Subprocesses and Connectors
         </a>
     </td>
     <td>Script inside an inputOutput parameter mapping</td>